MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Add an app to a team

-You use the **Add to team** button to add an app to a team.
+You use the **Add to team** button to install an app to a team.
 Keep in mind that this is only for apps that can be installed in a team scope.
 The **Add to team** button isn't available for apps that can only be installed in the personal scope.

 ![Screenshot of Add to team button](media/manage-apps-add-app-team.png)